 code in the library module can access its own resources through its

 However, a library module differs from a standard Android application module in that you

 .apk and run it on an Android device.

-Similarly, you cannot export the library project to a self-contained JAR file, as you would do
+Similarly, you cannot export the library module to a self-contained JAR file, as you would do

 for a true library.
 Instead, you must compile the library indirectly, by referencing the